 Projects, resources and events reported on NIHSEPA.org aim to improve understanding of health and biomedical research by increasing the scientific literacy of children, young adults, and the public at large.
 By exposing young learners to the excitement and value of scientific investigation, these projects and resources also contribute to the development of a diverse pipeline of future scientists and clinical researchers.

-The NIH SEPA Website is managed by Baylor College of Medicine.
-If you have comments about the SEPA website or would like to send updated information about your SEPA project, please contact the NIH SEPA website administrator at Baylor College of Medicine, Center for Educational Outreach.
+The NIHSEPA.org website is managed by Baylor College of Medicine.
+If you have comments about the website or would like to send updated information about a project, resource or activity, please contact the NIHSEPA.org website administrator at Baylor College of Medicine, Center for Educational Outreach.

 Previous Funding for the SEPA website through supplements to:

 SEPA grant R25OD011134 (Gene U: Inquiry-based Genomics Learning Experiences for Teachers and Students) at Baylor College of Medicine, Houston, Texas.

 Supplement to SEPA grant R25 RR025122-02S1 (Positively Aging®: Maximizing the Healthspan) at the University of Texas Health Science Center at San Antonio, TX.

 Partnership for Research & Education in Plants program (R25RR018529)

 West Virginia Health Sciences and Technology Academy (HSTA) Student Design Public Health Clinical Trials (R23RR023274)